 Continued exploration of the theory and practice of acting, focusing on more complex characterization and character analysis.
 Introduction to theatrical styles and period acting using monologues and scenes.
 Prerequisite: Theater Arts 1A (or equivalent).

-Introduction to Improvisation.
-Workshop exercises in theater experience through the operational structure of the game.
+Workshop exercises in theater experience through short and long format improvisation games!
 Mimes, characterizations, scene setting, mood and material for extended ensemble improvisation.
 Recommended for non-theater as well as theater majors.

 THEA 4 – American Cultures in Theater

 The history, representation and contributions of various ethnic groups in American theater and the study of theater as an instrument for expressing and understanding cultural identity.
-The focus will be on: African American, Asian American, and Latino American theater.
-Strongly Recommended: Eligibility for English 1A.
+Transferability: IGETC: 3A CSU GE: C1

 THEA 10 - Introduction to Dramatic Arts